Here’s a question that we’ve all asked before – are we smart?

 These tests are the most authentic ones that you can find anywhere.
 Of course, passing or failing them won’t (and shouldn’t) mean the end of the world – they’re simply an indicator of your IQ scores relative to the general population.

-If you pass the test, you can become an honoured member of Mensa with the right to pay $80 per year for membership.
+If you pass the test, you can become an honored member of Mensa with the right to pay $80 per year for membership.

 Is IQ a good indicator of success?
 Share your thoughts with us in the comments!